-WHAT TO WATCH FOR VS. BUFFALO
+WHAT TO WATCH FOR VS. INDIANAPOLIS

-- The Raiders' defense pitching a scoreless first-quarter frame for the sixth time this season.
-The Silver and Black have allowed a league-low 26 points in first-quarter play this season. - The offensive line continuing their stellar play this season, allowing a league-low 13 sacks on the season.
-The men up front are allowing a sack on only 3.1% of pass attempts this season, also an NFL low. - QB Derek Carr passing for at least 300 yards for the fifth time this season and 12th of his career.
-His five this season would be tied for the fourth most in franchise history, while his 12 such games in his career would move him into sole possession of second most in club history. - Carr posting a passer rating of at least 100.0 for the 13th time in his career and sixth this season.
-Six such games in a season would move him into a tie for third most in franchise history. - Carr adding to his 3,115 yards passing this season, as he currently ranks fifth in the NFL and second in the AFC in that respected category.
-Carr crossed the 3,000-yard barrier for the third consecutive season to begin his career.
-He is the only quarterback in club history to accomplish such a feat. - Carr recording four touchdowns for the sixth time in his career, moving him into a tie with Ken Stabler for second most in team history. - Carr increasing his career passing touchdown total (75).
-His 75 touchdowns through the first 43 games of his career are tied for fifth most in NFL history. - WR Amari Cooper recording 100-plus receiving yards for the 10th time, making him just the third NFL player with 10 100-yard games at 22-years-old or younger.
-Randy Moss holds the record with 11 such games. - Cooper recording 8 receiving yards to reach 2,000 career yards, becoming just the seventh player in NFL history with 2,000 yards at 22-years-old or younger. - Cooper recording 78 receiving yards to bring his season total to 1,000, becoming just the eighth Raider to reach 1,000 receiving yards by Week 13. - Cooper hauling in four receptions, becoming the eighth player in NFL history with two 70-catch seasons in his first two seasons - WR Michael Crabtree improving upon his team-leading six touchdown receptions.
-His six scores are tied for most he has hauled in through the first 11 games of any season in his eight-year career. - Crabtree recording his fourth 100-yard game of the season and seventh since joining the Silver and Black in 2015.
-It would also mark the first time this season he has recorded 100 yards in back-to-back games and first since Nov.
-1 and Nov.
-8, of 2015 against the Jets and Steelers. - P Marquette King improving upon his league-leading 25 punts of 50-yards-or-more this season.
-He's currently on pace for 37 such punts which would tie a career high set during his rookie cam-paign in 2013.
+- The Raiders' defense pitching a scoreless first quarter for the seventh time this season.
+The Silver and Black have allowed just 36 points in first-quarter play in 2016, ranking second in the league. - The offensive line continuing their stellar play this season, allowing a league-low 15 sacks on the season.
+The men up front are allowing a sack on only 2.8 percent of pass attempts this season, also a NFL low. - QB Derek Carr extending his NFL-best five game-winning touchdown passes in the fourth quarter or overtime in a season to six.
+Carr has orchestrated seven fourth-quarter comeback/game-winning drives this season, tied for second most in NFL history, and has 12 total in his career. - Carr passing for at least 300 yards for the fifth time this season and 12th of his career.
+His five this season would be tied for the fourth most in franchise history, and his 12 such games in his career would be second most in club history.
+Carr's 12th career 300 game would tie him with Jeff Garcia for the fourth most through a player's first three seasons in the NFL. - Carr throwing 160 yards to surpass Jeff Hostetler for the seventh most passing yards in franchise history.
+Carr currently sits at 10,962 yards through the air in just his third season in the NFL. - Carr completing 14 passes to join Ryan Tannehill as the second NFL player with 350 completions in two of their first three seasons.
+With 29 completions, Carr would pass Andrew Luck for the most completions through a player's first three NFL seasons with 1,063. - Carr posting a passer rating of a least 100.0 for the 13th time in his career and sixth this season.
+Six such games in a season would move him into a tie for third most in franchise history. - Carr recording four touchdowns for the sixth time in his career, moving him into a tie with Ken Stabler for second most in team history. - WR Amari Cooper recording 100-plus receiving yards for the 10th time, making him just the third NFL player with 10 100-yard games before the age of 23.
+Randy Moss holds the record with 11 such games. - Cooper recording four receptions to bring his career total to 150, passing Randy Moss for the third most by an NFL player 22 years old or younger. - WR Michael Crabtree improving upon his team-leading eight touchdown receptions.
+Crabtree needs one touchdown to become the eighth Raider with multiple nine touchdown seasons and the first with nine touchdowns in back-to-back seasons since Tim Brown in 2000-01. - Crabtree recording his fourth 100-yard game of the season and seventh since joining the Silver and Black in 2015. - Crabtree needs three receptions to become the fourth Raider with multiple 80-catch seasons, joining Tim Brown, Jerry Rice and Todd Christensen.